omarelb/omarelb.github.io/_posts/2019-08-21-variational-bayes.md

 A faster method is called **Variational Inference (VI)**.
 In this post, we'll take a deeper dive into how this works.

-# Variational Inference and the Mean Field Variational Bayes (MFVB) framework.
+# Variational Inference and the Mean Field Variational Bayes (MFVB) framework

 The main idea in VI is that **instead of trying to find the real posterior distribution $$p(\cdot \vert y)$$, we approximate it with a distribution $$q$$**.
 Of course, not every distribution would be useful as an approximation.
 For some distributions, measures that we'd like to report, like the mean and variance, can't be found.
 We therefore restrict our search to $$Q$$, the space of distributions that have certain "nice" properties.
 We'll discuss later what "nice" means exactly. **In this space, we search for a distribution $$q^*$$ that minimizes a certain measure of dissimilarity to $$p$$**.
 Mathematically: